nikgregory/shiny-octo-eureka/adaptivetheme_subtheme/README.txt

-  5) If you want to use the color schemes feature open up the .info file and scroll to the bottom and change settings[color_enable_schemes] = ‘off’ to ‘on’.
+  5) If you want to use the color schemes feature open up the .info file and scroll to the bottom and change settings[color_enable_schemes] = 'off' to 'on'.
      If you make this change after you have enabled the theme you must click "Reset to defaults" for your subtheme for the color settings to work.

      Now you can enable the theme as per usual.

-  Trouble Shooting FAQ:
+  TROUBLE SHOOTING FAQ
   Q: My theme settings aren't showing up in the theme config.
   A: If the Advanced Theme Settings don't show up you most likely made a mistake in Step 4.